 In August 2001 Carroll proposed to Pauline and they married the following year and moved to Erdington.
 The couple both had children from previous relationships and fostered, but in 2005 they had their first child Laela together.

 “He was a dad to all of my children as well as his own,” Pauline said.
 “He learnt British Sign Language so that he could communicate with my son who is profoundly deaf.
 One evening my daughter Leona, who’d recently moved away to Derby for university, called to say she felt homesick.
 The next minute Carroll said he was popping out and he actually drove up there to bring her home.
+His son was a keen footballer and he never missed a game.
 He was such a wonderful dad.”

 Carroll was diagnosed with bowel cancer in 2018.
 He was then referred to John Taylor Hospice for pain management which is where he and Pauline met the Community Team.
 In December 2021 Carroll began to deteriorate very quickly.